raselmandol/raselmandol.github.io/_projects/quantum_cryp.md

 related_publications: false
 ---

- This research explores improving Quantum Cryptography through Single Particle State Rotation (SPSR).
+ This research explores improving Quantum Cryptography through Single-Particle State Rotation (SPSR).
 By storing and backtracking the quantum states of individual particles, we found a way to store the states in such a way, we can use them as classical bits in the final step.

-Sarting with Quantum State Preparation:
+Starting with Quantum State Preparation:

 <div class="caption">
 Initial State Setup: A series of particles are prepared in specific quantum states |ψ⟩.
 These states can represent superpositions of binary values (0 and 1).